-In accordance with Article L. 225-102-4 of the French Commercial Code as amended by Order no. 2017-1162 of 12 July 2017, information about:
+In accordance with Article L. 225-102-4 of the French Commercial Code, information relating to:

-- human rights and fundamental freedoms; - human health and safety, and the environment;
+- human rights and fundamental freedoms; and - human health and safety, and the environment;

-is provided in the 2021 Bouygues Universal Registration Document, available at www.bouygues.com.
+is provided in the 2022 Bouygues Universal Registration Document, available at www.bouygues.com.